 Although the judges agreed upon the "detrimental effect" segregation had on children in schools, they failed to look past the precedent of Plessy v.
 Ferguson and ruled in favor of the Board of Education.
 Brown and the NAACP appealed the decision immediately.
 By May 1954, the Supreme Court, led by Chief Justice Earl Warren, declared the "separate but equal" doctrine unconstitutional and required the desegregation of schools across America.

 Although no one was hurt, tension was still in the air.
 Indeed, violence was still very much a problem in the South during this era.
-To read about a murder trial that received national attention and shocked blacks and whites everywhere, see the next page.
+One murder trial received national attention and shocked blacks and whites everywhere.